r-grandorder/tri-hermes/src/contribution.md

 We will be planning to incorporate the In-Game Profile, the Material translation, and Dialogue tables in each servant page.

-# Material Profile formatting

-You will find that in each material page, certain sections have gotten lumped together.
-The lines simply need to be spaced out for a cleaner look.

 # Dialogue and In-Game Profiles

 At the bottom of each Servant page is the beginning of a table for Servant dialogue.
 Within it will be the label, JP dialogue, and NA/Translated Dialogue.